Froth N Flames Commitment to Safety

-Froth n Flames is committed to product quality and safety.
-Please read the below 'Candle Saftety Tips' on candle care and candle safety, and thank you for shopping at Froth n Flames.
+Froth N Flames is committed to product quality and safety.
+Please read the below 'Candle Saftety Tips' on candle care and candle safety.

 For optimal burning, candles should achieve a full melt pool on the first burn.
-This means burn the wax all the way to the edge of the candle, this usually takes 1 hour per inch of diameter.
-This is because soy wax has a memory effect.
-This means if you only burn a small melt pool the wax will remember this and all subsequent burns will only burn to this size pool effectively causing a tunnelling effect and an uneven burn.
+This means melt the wax all the way to the edge of the jar, this usually takes 1 hour per inch of diameter.
+Soy wax has a memory effect, this means if you only burn a small melt pool the wax will remember this.
+All subsequent burns will only burn to this size pool effectively causing a tunnelling effect and an uneven burn.

 A natural carbon build up may collect on the wick, usually occurring with the highly scented natural wax candles.
-Our candles are scented to the maximum level that the wax will hold.
+Our candles are scented with the maximum amount of scent possible for your aromatic pleasure.

-After extinguishing your candle, it is recommended that you dip the wick in the melted wax, using a non-flammable instrument.
-After dipping, reposition the wick in an upright position.
-What follows below are Candle Safety Tips from Froth n Flames.
+Please extinguish your candle by either putting the lid back on or dipping the wick in the wax.
+After extinguishing the candle, reposition the wick in an upright position.
+What follows below are Candle Safety Tips from Froth N Flames.

 Candle Safety Tips